Jonghyun-Yun/procmod/docs/content/piacc/item_results/_index.md

 Latent profile analysis is done by `tidyLAP`.
 This R package uses multivariate Gaussian mixture models and reports many model selection criteria.
 See <https://cran.r-project.org/web/packages/tidyLPA/vignettes/Introduction%5Fto%5FtidyLPA.html>
 The clustering is perfomed based on person characteristics.
 We compare models based on our estimated parameters, observed covariates and both.

+party\_invitations-1, tickets, book\_order: these items give more clusters using hidden traits + observed traits than using observed traits alone.

 # party\_invitations-1 {#party-invitations-1}